NeuronMLP: Efficient LLM Inference via Singular Value Decomposition Compression and Tiling on AWS Trainium: Evaluation

 \subsubsection{Impact of Compression Ratio}

 We evaluate Llama-3.2-1B under compression ratios from 0.05 to 0.5 on the WikiText-2 language modeling task and the ARC Easy commonsense reasoning benchmark.
-As shown in Figure~\ref{fig:performance_drop}, higher compression ratios reduce the number of model parameters but lead to increased perplexity and decreased accuracy.
+As shown in Figure~\ref{fig:performance_drop}, higher compression ratios reduce the number of model parameters but lead to increased PPL and decreased accuracy.
 This demonstrates the fundamental trade-off between model size and predictive performance.
 The model degradation is acceptable under mild compression.
-However, as the compression ratio increases performance drops sharply.
-In particular, between 0.4 and 0.5, PPL surges from 38.87 to 51.29, and accuracy drops from 46\% to 40\%, indicating that compression has significantly harm the model’s capabilities.
-To ensure that the accuracy degradation stays within an acceptable range~\cite{wang2024svd,wang2025svd,li2025adasvd,yuan2023asvd,wang2025dobi}, we adopt compression ratios of 0.1 and 0.2 for the end-to-end evaluation (Sections~\ref{sec:eval_llm}-\ref{sec:e2e}).
+However, as the compression ratio increases, performance drops sharply.
+In particular, between 0.45 and 0.5, PPL surges from 38.87 to 51.29, and accuracy drops from 45\% to 40\%, indicating significant loss in model capability.
+To ensure that the accuracy degradation stays within an acceptable range~\cite{wang2024svd,wang2025svd,li2025adasvd,yuan2023asvd,wang2025dobi}, we adopt compression ratios of 0.05, 0.1, and 0.2 for the end-to-end evaluation (Section~\ref{sec:eval_llm}).
+Besides, Figure~\ref{fig:qwen_3_1.7B_accuracy_plot} presents the accuracy of Qwen-3-1.7B under compression ratios of 0.1 and 0.2 across six commonsense reasoning benchmarks.
+We can observe that while compression reduces accuracy, LoRA fine-tuning effectively restores it, keeping degradation negligible at these low ratios.